 - STRAWBERRY CRUMBLE COFFEE CAKE

-- 1 pint fresh strawberries (note: you will need more strawberries for the glaze as well)
+- 1 pint fresh strawberries (this is for glaze below as well)

 - 1 cup unsalted butter room temperature